-(9) Documentation from the accrediting agency or relevant state licensing body indicating agreement with the institution's claim of the direct assessment program's equivalence in terms of credit or clock hours; and

-(10) Any other information the Secretary may require to determine whether to approve the institution's application.

-(c) To be an eligible program, a direct assessment program must meet the requirements in §668.8 including, if applicable, minimum program length and qualitative factors.

-(d) Notwithstanding paragraphs (a) through (c) of this section, no program offered by a foreign institution that involves direct assessment will be considered to be an eligible program under §668.8.
+(7) Notwithstanding paragraphs (a) and (b) of this section, no program offered by a foreign institution that involves direct assessment will be considered to be an eligible program under §668.8.

-(e) A direct assessment program may use learning resources (e.g., courses or portions of courses) that are provided by entities other than the institution providing the direct assessment program without regard to the limitations on contracting for part of an educational program in §668.5(c)(3).
+(c) A direct assessment program may use learning resources (e.g., courses or portions of courses) that are provided by entities other than the institution providing the direct assessment program without regard to the limitations on contracting for part of an educational program in §668.5(c)(3).

-(f) Title IV, HEA program funds may be used only for learning that results from instruction provided, or overseen, by the institution, not for the portion of the program that the student has demonstrated mastery of prior to enrollment in the program or tests of learning that are not associated with educational activities overseen by the institution.
+(d) Title IV, HEA program funds may be used to support instruction provided, or overseen, by the institution, except for the portion of the program that the student is awarded based on prior learning.

-(g) Title IV, HEA program eligibility with respect to direct assessment programs is limited to direct assessment programs approved by the Secretary.
-Title IV, HEA program funds may not be used for—
+(e) Unless an institution has received initial approval from the Secretary, to offer direct assessment programs, and the institution’s offering of direct assessment coursework is consistent with the institution’s accreditation and State authorization, if applicable, title IV, HEA program funds may not be used for—

-(1) the course of study described in §668.32(a)(1)(ii) and (iii) if offered by direct assessment, or
+(1) The course of study described in §668.32(a)(1)(ii) and (iii) and (a)(2)(i)(B), if offered using direct assessment; or

-(2) remedial coursework described in §668.20 offered by direct assessment.
-However, remedial instruction that is offered in credit or clock hours in conjunction with a direct assessment program is eligible for title IV, HEA program funds.

-(h) The Secretary's approval of a direct assessment program expires on the date that the institution changes one or more aspects of the program described in the institution's application submitted under paragraph (b) of this section.
-To maintain program eligibility, the institution must obtain prior approval from the Secretary through reapplication under paragraph (b) of this section that sets forth the revisions proposed.
+(2) Remedial coursework described in §668.20, if offered using direct assessment.

+(f) Student progress in a direct assessment program may be measured using a combination of--

+(1) Credit hours and credit hour equivalencies; or

+(2) Clock hours and clock hour equivalencies.

 [71 FR 45693, Aug.
 9, 2006, as amended at 71 FR 64397, Nov.
 1, 2006; 72 FR 62026, Nov.
 1, 2007]

 Subpart B—Standards for Participation in Title IV, HEA Programs